 Studies have shown that 82% of Yelp users visit the site when preparing to spend money.
 Also, 93% of Yelp users go on to make purchases at the business they looked up and researched on the site.

 You can use the Yelp for Business dashboard to manage and respond to reviews.
 You can also read ReviewTrackers’ guide to claiming your business page on Yelp.
 Before you create a Yelp business profile, make sure that another user hasn’t already added the business.
 Once that’s confirmed, visit https://biz.yelp.com/claiming.

 - Click on the “Claim my Business” button.

 - Yelp will prompt you to enter the name of the business and its geographical location.
 For added accuracy, or if the business is part of a chain, enter the specific street address.

-- Yelp will conduct a query and will show you a list of businesses with similar names to help you see if a listing already exists.
+- Yelp will show you a list of businesses with similar names to help you see if a listing already exists.

-- If a listing exists click on it and you will be prompted to follow additional steps to claim it and to validate the claim.
+- If a listing exists, click on it and you will be prompted to follow additional steps to claim it and validate the claim.

-- If the listing is not available, then you will see a query that asks you to add the business to Yelp.
-Click on it, and enter basic business information.
+- If the listing is not available, you’ll be asked to add the business to Yelp.
+Yelp validates the business entry through email.

 - Once you receive the validation email, you will be able to access the full Yelp profile.

 Tripadvisor describes itself as the world’s biggest travel site, and it’s hard to disagree.
 Founded in 2000, the travel planning and booking site has collected over 350 million customer reviews and opinions covering more than 6.5 million accommodations, restaurants, and attractions.
 It also generates 340 million unique visits per month, operates in 48 markets worldwide, and operates other travel media brands, including BookingBuddy, Oyster, SeatGuru, Viator, and VirtualTourist.